Skip to content

 }

 On failure, JSON mode emits status: "error" and an error object instead of result.
+If a selected subagent role emits startup warnings, final-text prints them above the model response and JSON mode returns them in warnings.

 Supported run-specific flags: